fangfcg/fangfcg.github.io/_pages/about.md

   - /about.html
 ---

 My name is Chenguang Fang (方晨光).
-I am currently a 4th year PhD student from [School of Software](https://www.thss.tsinghua.edu.cn/), Tsinghua University, advised by Prof. [Shaoxu Song](https://sxsong.github.io/).
+I am currently a member of the [Institute for Intelligent Computing](https://tongyi.aliyun.com/), Alibaba.
+I received my Ph.D from [School of Software](https://www.thss.tsinghua.edu.cn/), Tsinghua University, advised by Prof. [Shaoxu Song](https://sxsong.github.io/).
 I received my bachelor's degree in 2019 from School of Software, Tsinghua University.

-My research interests include time series storage, time series cleaning and time series data mining.
+My research interests include database system, data storage, time series cleaning and time series data mining.

 News
 ======
++ **[2024.06]** I graduated from Tsinghua University and joined Alibaba.
++ **[2024.06]** one paper got accepted by VLDB2024.
 + **[2023.06]** one paper got accepted by VLDB2023 (Demo Track).
 + **[2023.02]** one paper got accepted by ICDE2023.
 + **[2022.08]** one paper got accepted by ICDE2023.